heroku/heroku-buildpack-ci-redis/README.md

-**Warning** this is an experimental buildpack and is provided as-is without any promise of support.
+**Warning** this is an experimental buildpack and is provided as-is without any Test promise of support.

 # Heroku CI buildpack: Redis